edlink/docs/changelogs/dashboard.md

 # Edlink Dashboard Changelog

+##### July 21st, 2022

+- We've fixed some issues with changing team member permissions and removing members from your team.

 ##### July 18th, 2022

 - Added a new tab to the source page that allows you to view all of the integrations for a given source.